-Express and deepen the Catholic and Spiritan mission of Duquesne
+Express and deepen our Catholic and Spiritan mission

-Increase familiarity with and inclusive understandings of Catholic
+Increase familiarity with and inclusive understanding of Catholic ideas and ideals

 We support faculty scholarship that engages mission-related topics, resources and problems.
-We create opportunities for cross-disciplinary research and teaching that engages and applies Catholic ideas and ideals.
 We provide programs to educate members of the Duquesne community and interested visitors about aspects of the Catholic faith and culture.
 We develop initiatives that highlight the resonance and relevance of Catholic perspectives in the different disciplines and professions that make up our nine schools.
 We support and cooperate with programs that focus on culturally diverse contributions to the Catholic faith and culture.

 We encourage scholarship and teaching in the liberal arts, sciences, and professional schools that bring the resources of the Catholic intellectual tradition to bear on important contested issues.
 We support Duquesne's commitment to mission and justice in local and global contexts.

 Support the moral and spiritual development of members of the Duquesne community